Transferring your Family Business

 A business owner may decide rather than gift ownership to transfer shares of ownership to their heirs.
 This can help the successors have more buy-in to the business.
 Having a vested interest in the business can help it be more successful.

 There are essentially two ways to sell shares of ownership to your successors.
 Either a lump sum payment or staying partially connected with a monthly income.
 Selling your business is an effective strategy if a business owner needs cash for retirement.
 Seller financing is the most common way to sell ownership to a family member.
-This is often beneficial to both parties as the buyer often does not have the cash up front and the seller continues to receive income on a regular basis.
+Often this is beneficial to both parties as the buyer often does not have the cash up front and the seller continues to receive income on a regular basis.
 This option allows the seller to stay on as a paid consultant.
 As such you can help guide the heir to ensure their success at running the business

 Dividing Inheritance among Heirs